a2bprotocol/v0/README.md

 #### Scenario II

-A `sendTo``NTP` function is used to allow third parties to directly send tokens into the NTP associated with a certain NFT.
+A `sendToNTP` function is used to allow third parties to directly send tokens into the NTP associated with a certain NFT.
 A third party can be another on chain protocol, or an off chain party integrated with A2B protocol.

 ```
-function sendToRevenuePool(uint256 _nft_id, uint256 fee) public {
+function sendToNTP(uint256 _nft_id, uint256 fee) public {
     require(fee > 0, "fee needs to be greater than 0");
     require(mechanic_cummunity_treasury[_nft_id] != address(0), "token pool does not exist yet");
     _send(mechanic_cummunity_treasury[_nft_id], fee);